muratk3n/thirdwave/en/README.md

 # Tweets

-US DOE: "We're announcing the first-ever Energy Earthshot Initiative to reduce the cost of clean hydrogen by 80% within the next decade
+US DOE: "We're announcing the first-ever Energy Earthshot Initiative to reduce the cost of clean hydrogen by 80% within the next decade"

 [Link](https://twitter.com/ENERGY/status/1401924670035746818)